 3. You want to make significant changes

-If you want to make significant changes to your will, such as changing the executor or adding or removing beneficiaries, it may be best to create a new will instead of using a codicil.
+If you want to make major changes to your will, such as changing the personal representative or adding or removing beneficiaries, it may be best to create a new will instead of using a codicil.

 In conclusion, a codicil is a legal document that can be used to make minor changes to an existing will.
 If you want to make small changes to your will, a codicil may be the right option for you.
 However, if you have made significant changes to your life or want to make significant changes to your will, it may be best to create a new will instead of using a codicil.